PhilippHeuer/wordpress-heroku/README.md

 Heroku offers a command line interface for easy deployments.

-First you clone the repository onto your local drive, because you can only deploy to heroku using git.
+First you clone the repository onto your local drive, because you can only deploy to Heroku using git.
 ```bash
 $ git clone https://github.com/PhilippHeuer/wordpress-heroku.git
 ```